eleda77/eleda77.github.io/docs/vocab_list.md

 **lumenproletariat** - (especially in Marxist terminology) the unorganized and unpolitical lower orders of society who are not interested in revolutionary advancement

 **lunette** - something that has the shape of a crescent or half-moon

+**lurgy** - an imaginary illness allegedly passed on by touch—used as an excuse to avoid someone (ie cooties)

 **lyra** - a small northern constellation (the Lyre), said to represent the lyre invented by Hermes.
 It contains the bright star Vega